slifty/opened-captions/README.md

 Starting the Server
 -------------

-1. start the mongo daemon

-    mongod

-2. start the node server
+1. start the node server

     node app.js